-Lightning discharge emits electromagnetic spectrums with a broad range, providing an essential avenue for lightning detection.
-The very low frequency / low frequency (VLF/LF, 20-300 kHz) band radiation is mainly produced by the cloud-to-ground lightning (CG) return strokes, intracloud (IC) K-changes, and other discharge processes with a large spatial scale(Preston and Tolver, 1989; Schulz et al., 2016; Cummins et al., 1998).
-VLF/LF electromagnetic waves can propagate along the ground surface or be reflected between the surface and ionosphere propagation, with the superiority of long propagation distance (hundreds to thousands of kilometers) and slow attenuation.
+Lightning discharge emits a broad range of electromagnetic spectrums, providing an essential avenue for lightning detection.
+The very low-frequency to low-frequency (VLF/LF, 20-300 kHz) band radiation is mainly produced by the cloud-to-ground lightning (CG) return strokes, intracloud (IC) K changes, and other discharge processes with a large spatial scale (Preston and Tolver, 1989; Schulz et al., 2016; Cummins et al., 1998).
+VLF/LF electromagnetic waves can propagate along the ground surface or be reflected between the surface and ionosphere, with the advantages of long propagation distance (hundreds to thousands of kilometers) and slow attenuation.
 This frequency range thus is suitable for large-scale lightning detection and is currently the most commonly used target detection band for ground-based lightning location systems (Wang et al., 2020).

-Representative examples of modern lightning location systems working in VLF/LF band are mainly the U.S. National Lightning Detection Network (NLDN) (Rudlosky and Fuelberg, 2010), Los Alamos Sferic Array (LASA) (Shao et al., 2006), European Cooperation for Lightning Detection (EUCLID) (Schulz et al., 2016), Vaisala's Global Lightning Dataset (GLD360) (Said et al., 2013), World Wide Lightning Location Network (WWLLN) (Rudlosky and Shea, 2013), etc. The three nationwide detection networks in China are China National Lightning Detection Network (CNLDN), operated by the Meteorological Observation Centre of China Meteorological Administration (CMA), the Lightning Location System (LLS) of the State Grid Corporation of China, and the Three-Dimensional Lightning Location System (3D-LLS) deployed by the Institute of Electrical Engineering of Chinese Academy of Sciences (CAS).
-There are also small-scale and refined detection systems in local China areas, such as the Beijing Lightning Network (BLNET) established by the Institute of Atmospheric Physics of CAS, the Guangdong-Hongkong-Macao Lightning Location System (GHMLLS) deployed by the meteorological departments of Guangdong Province, Hongkong, and Macao.
+Representative examples of modern lightning location systems working in VLF/LF band are mainly the US National Lightning Detection Network (NLDN) (Rudlosky and Fuelberg, 2010), Los Alamos Sferic Array (LASA) (Shao et al., 2006), European Cooperation for Lightning Detection (EUCLID) (Schulz et al., 2016), Vaisala's Global Lightning Dataset (GLD360) (Said et al., 2013), World Wide Lightning Location Network (WWLLN) (Rudlosky and Shea, 2013), etc. The three nationwide detection networks in China are China National Lightning Detection Network (CNLDN), operated by the Meteorological Observation Center of China Meteorological Administration (CMA), the Lightning Location System (LLS) of the State Grid Corporation of China, and the Three-Dimensional Lightning Location System (3D-LLS) deployed by the Institute of Electrical Engineering of the Chinese Academy of Sciences (CAS).
+There are also small-scale and refined detection systems in local China areas, such as the Beijing Lightning Network (BLNET) established by the Institute of Atmospheric Physics of CAS and the Guangdong-Hong Kong-Macao Lightning Location System (GHMLLS) deployed by the meteorological departments of Guangdong Province, Hong Kong, and Macao.